mapsync/irvine-advisory2/site/content/post/boil-water-advisory.md

 ---
-title: Boil Water Advisory LIFTED
+title: "Boil Water Advisory "
 draft: false
-date: 2020-06-06T16:34:01.735Z
+date: 2020-06-23T21:21:46.485Z
-description: GRINDSTONE ROAD, MEADE DRIVE, EDGEWOOD DRIVE, MISTY HOLLOW
+description: 8th Street in Ravenna from Poplar street to the top of the street .
 image: /img/download.jpg
 ---
-All IMU customers on Grindstone Road, Meade Drive, Edgewood Drive, and Misty Hollow No longer have to boil water.
+All IMU customers on who live on 8th street from Poplar street to the top of 8th street are under a boil water advisory.